KSU-IEEE/mecanum-wheel-library/README.md

 myAwesomeBot.move_right(pwm);
 myAwesomeBot.move_left(pwm);
 myAwesomeBot.move_up(pwm);
-myAwesomeBot.move_down(pwm)();
+myAwesomeBot.move_down(pwm);
 ```
-The directions in this are in reguards to the robot movements in the xy plane, you can really choose the orientation on this as long as you configure the wires on the motor correctly
+The directions in this are in reguards to the robot movements in the xy plane, you can really choose the orientation on this as long as you configure the wires on the motor correctly.
+These directions are in reguards to the front of the robot (determined by designer).